The lights are on

 I've been a fan of Game Informer ever since I was nine years old and picked up my first issue in 1993 (although I'm also the proud owner of the one with Andy performing a slam dunk on the cover).
 I picked it up thanks to my Mortal Kombat obsession, and an odd series of events led to me working at the magazine seventeen years later.
 Since I get a ton of emails asking how I wound up with this position, I thought I'd explain it here.

-It obviously helps to have a nearly-obsessive interest in video games (fully obsessive in my case), and I had that covered ever since I received an NES as a gift when I was four.
+It obviously helps to have a nearly-obsessive interest in video games, and I had that covered ever since I received an NES as a gift when I was four.
 Games were my only real priority throughout my childhood and adolescence, and I was a master at being terrible at sports and not talking to girls for about twenty years.
 Oddly enough, this paid off in the end, as whatever social skills I lacked going into college I made up for with an encyclopedic knowledge of video games.

 For about three years in high school, I worked at my local Funcoland/GameStop.
 This definitely helped with my gaming knowledge, as I made a habit of pulling out random games and playing them whenever we weren't busy.
 This introduced me to a huge amount of titles that I would have never given a second glance to if I hadn't had access to them through my job.
 I'd open up the drawer for a different system each day, close my eyes, grab a game, and play it no matter what it was.
 Sometimes it was a sports game, sometimes it was a classic that I'd replay, and sometimes it was Rising Zan: Samurai Gunman.
 If I was too busy to play it during my shift I'd take it home and play it all night.